-In the future, we may all be able to join Google Engineer Matt Cutts in fighting spam on Google.
-Or at least in removing pages from our searches and browsers.
+re, we may all be able to join Google Engineer Matt Cutts in fighting spam on Google.
+Or at least to remove documents from our searchers and browsers.

-A new patent application from Google points at giving people the power to remove pages or even sites from web searches and browsing.
+A new patent application from Google gives people the power to remove documents or even sites from web searches and browsing.
 Matt Cutts is one of the co-authors.
 (You may have seen this before as a Google experiment.)

-Sometimes the search results include a web page that the user deems undesirable.
-This web page may be deemed undesirable by the user because the web page is spam, the web page relates to content unrelated to the user’s interests, the web page contains content that the user dislikes or finds offensive, or for some other reason.
+Sometimes, the search results include a web page that the user deems undesirable.
+This web page may be considered undesirable by the user because the web page is spam, the web page relates to content unrelated to the user’s interests, the web page contains content that the user dislikes or finds offensive, or for some other reason.

 The patent application is:

 Invented by Sanjay Ghemawat, John Piscitello, Simon Tong, and Matt Cutts

 A system may present information regarding a document and provide an option for removing the document.
 The system may also receive a selection of the option and remove the document when the option is selected.
 The system may aggregate information regarding documents that have been removed by a group of users and assign scores to a set of documents based on the aggregated information.